thindil/www.laeran.pl/linuxada/debian_11.md

     sudo apt update

 You can also skip this step and download the selected package(s) directory, but then you will not have option to obtain automatically updates to them.

+The same detailed information about how to install each package you can find at download page of the package.
+For example, for [yass](https://software.opensuse.org//download.html?project=home%3Athindil&package=yass).